jfq3/miga_singularity/interactive_projects/hpcc_genome_project.md

 exit
 ```

-See the section "Exploring Results" for how to access the results of your project.
+See the section **Exploring Results** for how to access the results of your project.